Amount, Eligibility, and Limitations of Education Awards

 For AmeriCorps State and National programs, each term of service for which an individual earned any education award counts as one term of service in computing the limits on the term limitations.
 This includes terms for which a member earned a full-time, half-time, and any other type of part-time or prorated education award.
 A pro-rated education award is an award that may be earned when an individual, for reasons beyond his or her control, cannot complete the entire service period.

-Generally, if you are released for cause before completing your term of service and do not receive an education award, that term of service counts as one of your terms.
+Generally, if you are released for cause before completing your term of service and do not receive an education award, that term counts as one of your terms served.